gaswigar/gaswigar.github.io/_posts/2020-5-18-Data-Scientists.md

 title: AI, Machine Learning, ..., other Buzz Words that make you think Data Scientists do black magic.
 What actually is a data scientist?
 ---

-What do you think being a data scientist is about?
-What do you see as the major duties and/or knowledge areas?
-What differences/similarities do you see between data scientists and statisticians?
-How do you view yourself in relation to these two areas?
+What is being a data scientist is about?
+What are the major duties and/or knowledge areas?
+What are the differences/similarities between data scientists and statisticians?
+Where do I fall and why?

  Welcome to my first blog post!
 What is a data scientist and how is it different than being a statistician?